Menu

 Clarke County and the City of Athens, after two previous failed attempts, merged in 1990, and the newly unified Athens-Clarke County elected Gwen O’Looney as its first female chief executive and first progressive mayor.

-Today, newer shopping centers in neighboring Oconee County and online retailers have all but killed off the mall, which will soon be redeveloped, while downtown has become in some ways a victim of its own success.
-The proliferation of luxury apartment complexes has brought rising rents and more chain businesses, increasingly catering to students and pushing locally owned businesses out into the Five Points, Normaltown and Chase Park areas.
+Today, the proliferation of luxury apartment complexes has brought rising rents and more chain businesses, increasingly catering to college students and pushing locally owned businesses out into the Five Points, Normaltown and Chase Park areas.
 Historically Black neighborhoods like East Athens and the Hancock Corridor that have suffered for decades from lack of investment are now ripe for gentrification.

-Regardless of politics, Athens continues to grow rapidly, with apartments and fast-food restaurants popping up around the Highway 29 "Space Kroger" (so big it can be seen from space), shuttered factories being renovated into mixed-use developments along Newton Bridge Road, Baxter Street undergoing revitalization, and a film/TV studio and biotech company coming to the industrial Olympic Drive area.
+Athens continues to grow rapidly, with apartments and fast-food restaurants popping up around the Highway 29 "Space Kroger" (so big it can be seen from space), shuttered factories being renovated into mixed-use developments along the Barber Street/Chase Street/Newton Bridge Road corridor, Baxter Street undergoing revitalization, and a film/TV studio and biotech company in the industrial Olympic Drive area.

 As it was 220 years ago, the university and the city of Athens remain intertwined.
 UGA is by far Athens’ largest employer, its students fuel the arts and entertainment scenes, its alumni boost the economy every football Saturday, and it provides many cultural opportunities like concerts and lectures that are open to the public.
-Likewise, students and professors are drawn to UGA as much by Athens’ charm as by the university’s academics.
+Likewise, students and professors are drawn to UGA as much by Athens’ charm as by the university’s academics and sports success.

 How to Get Involved